-We present a preliminary study of correlations in rapidity between pairs of identified charged pions, kaons and protons using the entire SLD data sample of 550,000 hadronic Z^0 decays.
-Short range charge correlations are observed between all combinations of these hadron species, indicating local conservation of quantum numbers and charge ordering in the jet fragmentation process.
-The rapidity range of this effect is found to be independent of particle momentum.
-A strong long-range K^+ - K^- correlation is observed at high-momentum and weaker long-range π^+ - π^- , π^+ - K^- and p- K^- and p \bar{p} correlations are observed in light flavor events, providing new information on leading particle production in u,d and s jets.
+We present a preliminary study of correlations in rapidity between pairs of identified charged pions, kaons and protons in the SLD data.
+Details of short-range charge correlations between all combinations of these hadron species are used to study the locality of quantum number conservation, and suggest local charge ordering along the entire hadronization chain.
+A strong long-range K^+ - K^- correlation is observed at high-momentum and weaker long-range π^+ - π^- , π^+ - K^- and p- K^- and p \bar{p} correlations are observed in light flavor events, providing new information on leading particle production in u, d and s jets.
 The long-range correlations observed in $c\bar{c}$ and $b\bar{b}$ events are markedly different and consistent with expectations based on known decay properties of the leading heavy hadrons.
-In addition, the SLC electron beam polarization is used to tag the quark hemisphere in each event, allowing the first study of rapidities signed such that positive rapidity is along the quark rather than antiquark direction.
-Distributions of ordered differences in signed rapidity between pairs of particles provide a direct probe of quantum number ordering along the quark-antiquark axis and other new insights into the fragmentation process.
+The SLC electron beam polarization is used to tag the quark hemisphere in each event, allowing the first study of rapidities signed relative to the quark (vs. antiquark) direction.
+Distributions of ordered, signed rapidity differences provide a new probes of the fragmentation process, including the first direct observation of baryon number ordering along the $q \rightarrow \bar{q}$ axis.

-Contributed to: the International Europhysics Conference on High Energy Physics, 15-21 July 1999, Tampere, Finland; Ref: 1_187, and to the XIXth International Symposium on Lepton Photon Interactions, August 9-14, 1999, Stanford, USA.
+Contributed to: the International Europhysics Conference on High Energy Physics, 12-18 July, 2001, Budapest, Hungary, Ref: 668; and the XXth International Symposium on Lepton and Photon Interactions, 23-28 July, 2001, Rome, Italy.

-^{}Work supported by Department of Energy contract DE-AC03-76SF00515.
+Work supported in part by Department of Energy contract DE-AC03-76SF00515.